Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 A key part of inclusive design is ensuring it’s usable by all users, including those with disabilities.
 Many people with disabilities rely on assistive technologies, such as screen readers or keyboard navigation, to navigate the web.

-To ensure your site is usable by the disabled community, it should include accessible features and functionalities, including screen reader compatibility, keyboard navigation, closed captions for video, alt text for images, etc. You may also consider including accessibility tools that enable users to change web elements to fit their unique needs.
+To ensure your site is usable by the disabled community, it should include accessible features and functionalities, including screen reader compatibility, keyboard navigation, closed captions for video, alt text for images, etc. You may also want to consider including accessibility tools that enable users to change web elements to fit their unique needs.

 Flexibility in Use